idealley/grakn-kjv/Readme.md

-# GraKn King James Project
+# GAKN.AI - King James Bible Project
-This project aims at testing the functionalities of Grakn
+This project aims at testing the functionalities of [GRAKN.AI](https://grakn.ai/)
 1. Relations between books, chapters, verses and words
 2. Relations between topics and verses
 3. Cross references (Verses speaking of other verses or refering to)
 4. Relation among people and places
 5. Relation among people
 6. Inferences
 7. CSV imports
 8. JSON imports
 9. Templates
 10. etc.

+Then
+1. Use of inference rules (Already working)
+2. Implementation of a basic recommendataion engine
+3. Why not generate inference rules with ML

 ## Ontology migration
 the `bible.gql` file is the original ontology, loaded in the graph.
 I wanted to experiment and improve the ontology, for it to look like `bible-latest.gql` but this version of the file, removes `plays <role>` from the `person` entity and causes out of memory exceptions.
 Thus I tried with the `bible-updated.gql`, which leaves the `plays <role>` but that too out of memor exceptions